-You have been arrested.
 These are your rights:

 - 1. You have the right to be told what offence you are suspected of and the grounds for your arrest. - 2.
-You must be brought before a magistrate without undue delay, but in no event later than on the day after your arrest.
-The magistrate must question you and decide whether you will be kept in custody, that is, if you have not already been released by then. - 3.
-The law allows you to decide for yourself whether to make a statement about the case and the accusation.
+You must be brought before a judge without delay.
+The judge will decide whether you are allowed to be detained and whether your detention can continue, unless it would presumably take longer to obtain a judicial decision than to establish your identity. - The law allows you to decide for yourself whether to make a statement about the case and the accusation.
 You are, however obliged to truthfully answer questions about your name, address and date of birth.
 Failure to give, when requested, your personal details may result in a fine under section 111 of the Administrative Offences Act (OWiG). - 4.
 You have the right to apply for evidence to be taken in your defence. - 5.
-You may consult a defence lawyer of your choice at any time at your own cost, even before you are questioned.
+You may consult a lawyer of your choice at any time at your own cost, even before you are questioned.
 If you wish, you will be given information that makes it easier to get in touch with a lawyer or the duty solicitor (Verteidigernotdienst).
 This is irrespective of whether you wish to hire your own lawyer or use the services of an assigned counsel (Pflichtverteidiger). - 6.
 If you do not yet have a defence lawyer, you may, at any time during the investigation, ask for counsel to be assigned, provided that the doctrine of 'mandatory defence' applies.
 This happens especially if you are suspected of a serious crime or if you are brought before a magistrate who decides on pre-trial detention or if you have been remanded in custody.
+If you make such an application, it has to be decided without delay and ahead of the interview, confrontation or line-up.
+Before the indictment is filed, the request to assign counsel must be made by writing or speaking to police or prosecutors.
+If the doctrine of 'mandatory defence' applies, the court will invite you to make a statement.
+You can then suggest a defence lawyer of your choice, who will be assigned to you by the court.
+Please note that you will have to bear the cost if you are convicted or a corrective action order is imposed. - 7.
+You can request to be examined by a doctor of your choice.
+You might then be asked to pick up the costs. - 8.
+You may notify a friend or family member of your arrest, as long as this does not significantly harm the investigation. - 9.
+Your lawyer is entitled to view the case file and scrutinise evidence held by police or prosecutors.
+If you do not have counsel, you can request to view, but not remove, the files and any evidence, provided that this or any other investigation is not jeopardised and that there are no overriding legitimate third-party interests standing in the way.
+If the files are not computerised, hard copies can be provided to you. - 10.
+If the court decides to keep you in custody, you are free to appeal.